Create an Okta Hook receiver

 Next let us set up an email notification, so we can be notified whenever the receiver gets an Okta event.

-Under the Notification section, click on ADD button next to Email label:
+Under the Notifications section, click Add next to the Email label.

-Enter your email address, and click SAVE, you will see the new notification appear under the Notification section.
+Enter your email address, and click Save.
+The new notification appears under the Notifications section.

 Note that in the message template, you can use JSON path expression to extract desired properties in ${requestBody}, e.g. ${requestBody.data.events[0].target[0]}.